A smallish, practical hatch with generous passenger space

 - Low running costs

-Skoda plans to overhaul its entire model range over the next couple of years and launch new models into key markets where they have never had a presence before with the aim to see sales in the UK to 1.5 million per year by 2018.
+It’s part of Skoda’s push to redevelop its range for Europe and get the brand into key markets where they have never had a presence before, with the aim to see sales in the UK reach up to 1.5 million per year by 2018.
+That said, the Rapid isn’t a huge seller in the UK, with the aforementioned models having a bigger British fan-base.

 Same passenger space, smaller boot

-Skoda is deliberately not calling the Rapid Spaceback an estate and for good reason, the car is 18cm shorter than the Rapid saloon, instead insisting it’s a hatchback and built for lifestyle rather than out-and-out load-lugging.
+Skoda deliberately doesn’t call the Rapid Spaceback an estate, and for good reason.
+It’s 18 cm shorter than the Rapid hatchback, instead insisting it’s an alternative five-door and built for lifestyle types rather than out-and-out load-lugging.

-The wheelbase however remains the same as the saloon’s 2,602mm which means that the Spaceback has some impressive passenger room; taller passengers will be pleased to learn of the 980mm headroom.
+The wheelbase however remains the same as the conventional Rapid’s at 2,602mm which means that the Spaceback has some impressive passenger space; taller passengers will be pleased to learn of the 980mm headroom.

-But it does mean boot space has suffered, and while the saloon can hold 550 litres of luggage with the seats in place the Spaceback makes do with only 415 litres.
-The theme continues when the seats are folded flat, with the figure dropping from 1,490 litres to a still impressive 1,380 litres.
+But it does mean boot space has suffered, and while the Rapid hatchback can hold 550 litres of luggage with the seats in place the Spaceback makes do with only 415 litres.
+The theme continues when the seats are folded flat, with the figure dropping from 1,490 litres to a still impressive 1,381 litres.

 The optionally available double cargo floor however offers a choice of boot floor height and adds some extra practicality.
 The parcel shelf can be stowed against the rear seatbase too, so if you have to carry taller loads there’s no need to leave the load cover at home.